maybejaishkhan/devops-internship/docs/web/magento.md

 ## Installation on a Server

 There is a one-liner script that installs as docker containers.
+Before which first go to [Magento Marketplace](https://marketplace.magento.com/customer/accessKeys/).

+- Click Create A New Access Key
+- You’ll get:
+    - Public Key (used as username)
+    - Private Key (used as password)
+- Then run this in an empty folder.

 ```bash
 curl -s https://raw.githubusercontent.com/markshust/docker-magento/master/lib/onelinesetup | bash -s -- magento.test community <version>
 ```

+- Paste the publickey in username and privatekey in password.

 ### Magento 2.3.x on cPanel